kuPyxa/kuPyxa/RESUME.md

 04/2022 - present | Senior System Engineer

+- maintain Content Delivery Network (self-hosted, Akamai, Huawei, Alibaba);
+- optimized the service capacity by reducing the number of servers (and the costs for them accordingly);
+- monitoring service were provided for the Telecom team, training was conducted;
+- mentoring: brought two new people into the team, managed to transfer knowledge so that the guys quickly joined the team and began to independently support and develop their services;

 08/2017 - 03/2022 | System Engineer

 - writing Python programs to audit infrastructure (vulnerabilities, inventory, misconfiguration);